Tom Stonebridge - Registered Member MBACP

 If you’re reading this, I’m guessing things aren’t feeling quite ‘right’ in your life at the moment and maybe you’re hoping for something to change.
 Perhaps you’re struggling with some difficult thoughts or feelings.
 Perhaps you’ve hit a fork in the road and you’re unsure which way to go.
 Perhaps you’re not really sure what ‘it’ is that needs to change.

-I stay open to different ways of working and welcome you to bring anything you feel might be useful to explore.
-This could include experiences from your past, or concerns about the present or future.
-This might also include any thoughts or feelings that arise in the moment, as well as dreams, journals or anything else you would like to share.
+I take a pluralistic, integrative approach to therapy, which means I don't think there is one 'best' therapy that fits all.
+Instead I stay open to different ways of working and listen to what is important to you.
+This could include exploring experiences from the past that feel unresolved, or issues that concern you about the present or future.
+This might also include any thoughts or feelings that arise in the moment.

 Due to the ongoing coronavirus situation, I am currently only offering counselling remotely.
 This can be via video with Skype/Zoom, or over the phone.
 The process is the same - a safe confidential space for you to explore any issues.